 Many large cities in the United States including Boston, Charlotte, Chicago, Ft.
 Lauderdale, New York City, Newark, and Philadelphia offer direct flights to St. Thomas is only one or two connections away.
 Additionally, nearly all the major airlines have flights coming into Cyril E King Airport, so if have a loyalty or rewards card, you will have no problem finding a flight you qualify for.aboard major air carriers.
 The large selection of cities and airlines means that no matter where you live, a flight to

-This table indicates which airlines fly from the U.S. and the airports from which they are flying.
-Not all of the flight combinations you will see listed on line are logical choices so it helps to see which airlines provide direct service to this airport.
+The following table will tell you which airlines offer scheduled flights from U.S. cities and the airports from which they are flying.
+Online booking engines don't necessarily list the most logical options so it's useful to see at a glance which airlines provide direct service to this airport.

 |Fort Lauderdale, FL, USA||FLL||Spirit Airlines|

 While direct flights from Canada and Europe are a bit harder to come by, the US cities on the list are large enough that you can expect a continuous flow of international flights coming in.
 From there, you will just need to book a connection.